iok-ui/DiSTAP/README.md

 Each study folder contains:

 - The original Raman spectra data used in the corresponding plant-stress experiment.
-- Panels generated with the same algorithms and settings as the manuscript figures.
-Results may vary slightly between runs but the patterns are consistent.
+- Panels generated using the same algorithms and settings as in the manuscript.
+While the VAE introduces minor stochastic variation across runs, the key patterns remain robust and consistent with the manuscript’s results.

 ## Software requirements